economics of innovation

 ensuring safe drilling operations

 Chevron continues to focus on reducing the probability of incidents in our drilling operations.
-We recently expanded the capabilities of our Drilling & Completions Decision Support Center, responsible for remote, real-time monitoring of our most complex wells around the world.
-The new state-of-the-art center supports 15 drilling rigs on a continuous basis, providing immediate support and advice to ensure safe, reliable and efficient operations.
+Our Decision Support Center is responsible for remote, real-time monitoring of our most complex wells around the world.
+The DSC also provides remote directional drilling thereby providing an additional safety element by reducing personnel from the rig site.
+The state-of-the-art center provides immediate support and advise to ensure safe, reliable, efficient operations and high performance.

 enhanced decision making